Verifiable Credentials

 Issuer, Holder and Verifier

-Inside the VC Ecosystem there are three distinct roles: an Issuer, a Verifier, and a Holder.
+Inside the VC Ecosystem are three distinct roles: an Issuer, a Verifier, and a Holder.
 At the centre of the ecosystem is the Holder (not to be confused with the subject although these are often the same).
-The exchange of VCs starts with the Issuer who generates the credential and issues it to the holder.
+The exchange of VCs starts with the Issuer who generates the credential and issues it to the Holder.
 The VC contains:

-Set of claims about the Holder (e.g. name, date of birth)
+A set of claims about the Holder (e.g. name, date of birth)

-Issuer’s signature
+The Issuer’s signature

 Credential metadata (e.g. expiry date)

-Credential identifier (a unique number)
+The credential identifier (a unique number)

 Verifiable Data Registry

 A verifiable data registry (VDR) is a role undertaken by a system within a VC Ecosystem.
 The purpose of this role is to mediate the actions undertaken by the actors in the ecosystem.
-These actions include the creation and verification of identifiers, keys, VC schemas etc. VDRs take many forms, depending on the type of ecosystem being orchestrated will determine which VDR should be used.
+These actions include the creation and verification of identifiers, keys, VC schemas etc. VDRs take many forms, the type of ecosystem being orchestrated will determine which VDR should be used.
 When sharing and exchanging VCs, the W3C trust model only requires that “all entities trust the verifiable data registry to be tamper-evident and to be a correct record of which data is controlled by which entities.”
 The different types of VDRs include:

-Trusted databases - a database governed by one or more organisations that is managed centrally, across multiple systems or on a cloud.
+Trusted databases: A database governed by one or more organisations that is managed centrally, across multiple systems or on a cloud.

-Ledgers - a verifiable transaction log where entries are only ever added, not removed from the ledger.
+Ledgers: A verifiable transaction log where entries are only ever added, not removed from the ledger.

-Distributed ledgers - a ledger that is replicated across many systems or entities, where transactions are updated in unison.
+Distributed ledgers: A ledger that is replicated across many systems or entities, where transactions are updated in unison.
 Requires a consensus mechanism.

-Blockchains - uses cryptographically linked blocks of data that build as more transactions occur.
+Blockchains: Use cryptographically linked blocks of data that build as more transactions occur.

 Digital Wallets

 Digital wallets enable users to manage their digital assets easily and securely from the device(s) of their choosing.
 Wallets are commonly used for the management of data and transactions, ranging from identity documentation (driver licences and certificates), financial (payments and transfers), tokens (fungible and non-fungible), and loyalty programs (vouchers and point accumulation).
-To better understand how VCs are managed in digital wallets, see our Digital Wallets information page.
+To better understand how VCs are managed in digital wallets, see our Digital wallets information page.

 VCs in real-world applications